Hunters ROTC

-The Hunters ROTC was a Filipino guerrilla unit active during the Japanese occupation of the Philippines, and was the main anti-Japanese guerrilla group active in the area near the Philippine capital of Manila.
+The Hunters ROTC was a Filipino resistance group that fought against Axis forces in the Pacific theater during World War II.
+It was a guerrilla unit active during the Japanese occupation of the Philippines, and was the main anti-Japanese resistance group active in the area near Manila, the capital of the Philippines.
 It was created upon the dissolution of the Philippine Military Academy.

-Cadet Terry Adevoso, refused to simply go home as cadets were ordered to do, and began recruiting fighters willing to undertake guerrilla action against the Japanese.
-This force provided intelligence to the liberating forces led by General Douglas MacArthur, and took an active role in numerous battles, such as the Raid at Los Baños.
+Cadet Terry Adevoso refused to go home as cadets were ordered to do and began recruiting fighters willing to undertake guerrilla action against the Japanese.
+Aside from engaging enemy forces in active combat, they also provided intelligence to the American forces led by General Douglas MacArthur during the Liberation of the Philippines.
+The Hunters ROTC took an active role in numerous battles, such as the Raid at Los Baños and the defense and recapture of Lucena City.

 Origin

 When war broke out in the Philippines, the staff and cadets of the Philippine Military Academy came down from Baguio to Manila.
-On December 19, 1941 on the grounds of the University of Santo Tomas the cadets of Class 1942 and 1943 graduated earlier and received their commissions, and under their Superintendent Col. Fidel V. Segundo (USMA 1917) formed the 1st Regular Division.
+On December 19, 1941 on the grounds of the University of Santo Tomas the cadets of Class 1942 and 1943 graduated earlier and received their commissions, under their Superintendent Col. Fidel V. Segundo (USMA 1917) forming the 1st Regular Division.

-Some 300 cadets of Class 1944 and 1945 were in turn disbanded and told to go home as they were considered too young to fight in the war.
+An estimated 300 cadets of Class 1944 and 1945 were in turn disbanded and told to go home as they were considered too young to fight in the war.
 The cadets of these classes formed the nucleus of the Hunters ROTC by January 1942, with Miguel Ver in command, and Eleuterio Adevoso as his executive officer.

 The Hunters ROTC banded together in a common desire to contribute to the war effort throughout the Bataan campaign.
 They worked to protect civilians and to assist the USAFFE forces by way of intelligence and propaganda.
 They were founded in Manila in January 1942 by Miguel Ver of the Philippine Military Academy, and moved to Rizal Province in April where they came under Col. Hugh Straughn's FAIT.
 After the Japanese captured Straughn and Ver the executive officer, Eleuterio Adevoso took over.